This post is presented in partnership with Bemac Collision Group.

 Whether you need some touch-ups on the inside or on the outside, a fresh cleaning job can make you feel as good as your car will look.

 Take the opportunity to get those nicks and scratches touched up with fresh paint.
-Once you have your car looking like new again, take that extra step to protect it against a summer driving hazard no one wants to think about.
-That’s right: bugs.
+Once you have your car looking like new again, take an extra step to protect it against the fall and winter driving hazard no one wants to think about: road salt.

-Tip: Keep your windshield wiper fluid well stocked so you can frequently clean your windshield and reduce bug-related visibility problems.
+Tip: Keep your windshield wiper fluid topped up so you can frequently clean your windshield and reduce splatter-related visibility problems.

 Find a professional auto body shop that offers full-service detailing to get the best possible protection for your paint.

-You’ll experience a few things on a summer road trip that you wouldn’t normally encounter when driving in the winter, such as dry dirt roads and loose gravel.
+You’ll experience a few things on a fall or winter road trip that you wouldn’t normally encounter when driving in the summer, such as ice and black ice.

 Stock up on the necessities